skkwan/my-cms-docs/dailyLogs/choosing_bdt_tau_variables.md

 | 4    | zVTX             | 1.913e-01           |
 | 5    | l1Time           | 1.899e-01           |

-- And the other information is:
+- And the other information is: (open this in a text editor to properly read it)

 <HEADER> TFHandler_BDT            :         Variable                Mean                RMS        [        Min                Max ]
                          : ---------------------------------------------------------------------------------------------------
                          :             l1Pt:            17.946            27.771   [            5.2514            6349.5 ]